ROCmSoftwarePlatform/Megatron-LM/examples/llama/readme.md

   ```

 ### 2.4 Multi-node Training
-If you're running multi-node training, update the following environment variables on each node:
+If you're running multi-node training, update the following environment variables on each node.They can also be passed as command line arguments.

 - **Master Address:**
   Change `localhost` to the master node's hostname: